samfathy74/snippets-code-with-python/README.md

-> python script for import data from kaggle to colab notebook
+> python scripts for import data from kaggle or drive to colab notebook